-Check out 24 of the best iPhone 7 cases and covers for your shiny new phone
+Check out 30 of the best iPhone 7 cases and covers for your shiny new phone

-All eyes were on the iPhone 7 as it strutted down Apple’s California-based catwalk.
-This is a beautiful smartphone with an elegant design, but it’s a fragile beauty that needs to be protected.
-If you expose your iPhone to the world, there’s a significant chance it’s going to get damaged.
-All it takes is a single slip and you can end up with a ding, scuff, or crack that will likely spoil those good looks.
-Thankfully, the right case will provide your iPhone 7 with the style and protection it needs.
+Apple’s iPhone 7 is a sleek smartphone with an elegant design, but it’s a fragile beauty that needs to be protected.
+Exposing your iPhone to the world could increase the risk of it getting damaged, as all it takes is a single slip to end up with a ding, scuff, or crack that will spoil those good looks.
+Thankfully, a proper case or cover can help keep your phone safe.
+After all, you’ll need to keep your phone intact while you wait for the next big thing, right?
 Check out a few of our current favorites below.

-More: The best iPhone 7 screen protectors to keep to keep your phone’s display in one piece

 Snakehive’s leather folio cases are an absolute steal.
-The leather has a fine grain on the outside, which makes you want to stroke it, and a traditional leather finish on the inside for protection and longevity.
+The leather has a fine grain on the outside, which is pleasant to the touch, and a traditional leather finish on the inside for protection and longevity.
 We love the black and navy color scheme here, but it’s available in other colors too.
 Your phone fits perfectly inside, and there’s a very handy magnetic clasp to keep the cover closed.
 It doubles as a stand for your phone as well.

 Buy one now from: